adobe-research/spindle/README.md

 on a week's worth of data consuming 13.1G as serialized Thrift objects in Parquet.

+The YAML formatted results, scripts, and resulting figures are in the [benchmark-scripts][benchmark-scripts] directory.

 ## Intermediate data partitioning.
 Spark cannot optimize the number of records in the partitions because counting the number of records in the initial and